 Nigel Buchanan illustrated the cover the Sunday Business section of the New York Times on November 3, 2019.
 His illustration was a portrait of businessman and ex-CEO of WeWork, Adam Neumann, and accompanied the article, “Adam Neumann and the Art of Failing Up.”
 See more of Nigel’s work here.

-Kotryna Zukauskaite illustrated the New York Times’ Special Report, DealBook.
+Kotryna Zukauskaite created a series of illustrations for the New York Times’ Special Report, DealBook.
 This issue, titled, “Business Takes on Policy,” discusses business and civic leaders’ responsibility in solving the biggest challenges faced by our nation.
-Kotryna illustrated the cover image as well as six spot images that accompany each section of the report.
-See more of Kotryna’s work […]
+Kotryna illustrated the cover image as well as six spot illustrations for the New York Times that accompany […]

 Stephanie Dalton Cowan, illustrated the cover image and spot illustrations for 2Communique’s BizEd Magazine.
 The article explores navigating a leadership position as a recent business graduate during times of “conflict, change, and social upheaval.”
 To see more work by Stephanie, click here.

 Illustration duo, Peter and Maria Hoey of Coin-Op Studios created the cover illustration and interior illustration for yesterday’s LA Times 2019 Travel Guide.
 AD: Paul Gonzales See more work by Peter and Maria here and we can’t wait to share more of their new work within the new year.

 Aleksey worked with art director, Sara Boyer at Bussolati to illustrate a cover for ACC Docket‘s “It’s Coming from Inside: How to Educate Your Board of Directors on Insider Threats” September Issue.
 From Drafts to Final, Aleksey provides a glimpse of the process to the final cover.
 See more editorial work from Aleksey here.